yonitjio/exploring-odoo/frodoo/misc/frodoo_app/README.md

-# Import Data from Images
+# Voice assistant to manage schedules in Odoo
 > [!WARNING]
 > This module is purely experimental and for educational purpose use only.
 >